zsmartsystems/com.zsmartsystems.zigbee/README.md

 # Overview

-This project aims to provide a ZigBee Cluster Library written in Java.
+This project aims to provide a ZigBee Framework written in Java.
+It provides a ZigBee Cluster Library implementation, and network management functions, aiming to provide a full featured ZigBee framework that can be implemented within end systems.

 Packages are broken down to provide the main ZigBee  framework, separate packages for dongles, and a console application that allows full use of the framework.
 The bundles include OSGi headers for use within an OSGi framework.

+## Features

+Features include -:

+* ZigBee Cluster Library
+* Over-The-Air firmware upgrade

 # Packages